 Yeah, it’s the one Richard Hammond crashed in Switzerland that time.
 Considering that the Croatian-built car makes 1,224 hp and 1,180 lb-ft of torque, you have to feel for the man.
 Anyway, it produces those figures thanks to four electric motors, each driving a separate wheel.
 Apart from being able to max out at 221 mph (electronically limited), the Rimac Concept One can also hit 60 mph in an incredibly short period of time: in just 2.5 seconds.
 No small part due to all-wheel torque vectoring and instant torque available straight from the gates.
 However, this electric car comes at a price.
 A price that’s somewhere north of $1 million.

 Lamborghini Veneno (221 mph)

 On the paper, the Veneno isn’t much more than a beefed up version of Lambo’s flagship supercar Aventador.
 They have the same architecture, the same 6.5L V12 engine, and the same transmission.
 In practice, however, Veneno is much more than your average Aventador which pales in comparison to super limited supercar.
 Only five Venenos were built in order to commemorate Lambo’s 50th anniversary.
 Only three were actually sold–for $4.5 million a piece!–the other two were kept by Lamborghini.
 Another nine roadsters were introduced the following year (2014).
-Like the coupe, these too were capable of accelerating to 60 mph in under 3 seconds and developing the top speed of 221 mph.
+Like the coupe, these were also capable of accelerating to 60 mph in under 3 seconds and hitting a top speed of 221 mph.
 That’s what 740 horsepower does to a 3,200-pound car.

 Noble M600 (225 mph)